wasit7/dsi202_2023/lessson06 ClassbasedView/readme.md

 9. assignment add link to list view please adding url link to list view so that customer can click on id of product list to open product detail
+hint: add url tag <a> in product_list.html and use reverse url to get an url for product detail